-Hulu + Live TV offers over 85 live channels, including all your local broadcast network affiliates, Animal Planet, and the core Discovery channels for $64.99/mo.
-Sign up for Hulu Live’s Entertainment Add-on and you’ll also enjoy Cooking Channel, Destination America, Discovery Life, Discovery Family, DIY Network, and Science.
+Hulu + Live TV offers over 85 live channels, including all your local broadcast network affiliates, Animal Planet, and the core Discovery channels for $69.99/mo.
+Sign up for Hulu Live’s Entertainment Add-on and you’ll also enjoy Cooking Channel, Destination America, Discovery Life, Discovery Family, Magnolia Network, and Science.

-Hulu offers a free trial for 7 days, 50 hours of cloud DVR, and streaming on up to 2 devices at the same time.
+Hulu offers unlimited cloud DVR (9 month storage), and streaming on up to 2 devices at the same time.
 It does not currently carry the Hallmark Channel or Curiosity Stream.

 Our Hulu + Live TV review has more information.